Erfan3738/AdCo/README.md

-<font size=0 >So far we have yet to support multi crop with symmetrical loss, the feature will be added in future.</font>

 ### Linear Classification
-With a pre-trained model, we can easily evaluate its performance on ImageNet with:
+With a pre-trained model, we can easily evaluate its performance on desired dataset with:
 ```
 python3 lincls.py --data=./datasets/imagenet2012 --dist-url=tcp://localhost:10001 --pretrained=input.pth.tar
 ```